-Getting on top of the Google Hotel Search game to drive direct traffic is covered in my new Google Made Easy - A Toolkit for Hotels eBook.
+Getting on top of the Google Hotel Search game to drive direct traffic is covered in my Google Made Easy - A Toolkit for Hotels eBook.
 The eBook is available to all clients of my hotel marketing coaching programmes.
 To find out more about my most popular programme, Amplify Hotel Marketing, click here.

 4. Price setting for 2022